 In this article, we want to talk about the FXPace broker and the supposedly illegal scheme it has set up.
 Through the evidence of our claims, you will find that FXPace and other platforms tricked their victims into making payments to Notesco Cyprus and Salvax Limited.

-We are a law firm specializing in financial fraud, that is to say, on Forex-type trading platforms.
+We are a law firm specializing in financial fraud on Forex-type trading platforms.
 Thanks to the knowledge of the various European, French or Cypriot legislations, our lawyers would like to help traders, victims of Forex, to recover their losses.
 With these articles, our lawyers have the keen intention to keep you informed of all the threats that may exist on the trading platforms.

 I / Who is FXPace?

 FXPace is a trading platform with various products such as Forex, Metals, Indices and Commodities.
 To register with this trading broker (we advise you not to do so at all), you have the option of choosing between two types of accounts:

 - the standard account

 The main difference between the two accounts is the spread.

 In terms of licenses and authorizations, it is stated on their website that FXPace is the trade name of Notesco Pty Limited.
 It is then regulated by ASIC in Australia.
 It also indicates the licenses and authorizations of the group.
 However, this makes us wonder to which group FXPace belongs to.

 We then decide to look for the name Notesco Pty Limited on the CySEC, in order to check the regulations in the European Union.
 The only name we can find is this: Notesco Financial Services Limited.
 Obviously, the two names are similar, and this fact can mislead traders.

 However, on the CySEC website, we note that Notesco Financial Services Limited has only approved the FXLift and IronFX domains.
 It is understood that FXPace is not part of this group.
 Therefore, it is not allowed to provide financial services in the European Union!